Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   #Requires town_respawn to be true in order to work.
   is_jailing_attacking_outlaws: 'false'

+  #How many days an attacking outlaw will be jailed for.
+  outlaw_jail_days: '1'

   #If true jailed players can use Ender Pearls but are still barred from using other methods of teleporting.
   jail_allows_ender_pearls: 'false'